avalonv/reCBZ/README.md

 # reCBZ - CBZ repacker

-CLI utility for working with comic book archives (.cbz).
-Can be used to save disk space, upscale, convert, and optimize comics & manga for reading on mobile devices and e-Readers.
+CLI utility for repacking comic book archives.
+Can be used to convert, upscale, and optimize comics & manga for reading on e-Readers and mobile devices.
 Also doubles as an extremely fast image converter.

 ### Purpose

-I own a fairly large library of manga, and it takes quite a bit of space on disk.
-This isn't really a problem most of the time, but it limits what I can put on my Kobo e-Reader (which has "only" 32GB of storage).
+I own a fairly large library of manga, which takes quite a bit of space on disk — this isn't really a problem most of the time, but it limits what I can put on my Kobo e-Reader (which has "only" 32GB of storage).
 I prefer to keep the original files intact on [calibre](https://github.com/kovidgoyal/calibre) on my computer, but use this tool to optimize the .cbz files in bulk so they use less space on my Kobo, by resizing the pages to a slightly lower resolution, and saving them as a different format in black and white, which can cut the size of a high quality .cbz by more than half.

-For example, by repacking with WebP, this can cut the size of the first volume of Chainsaw Man from 180MB to just under 96MB, without affecting image quality.
-Over the 11 published volumes, that amounts to over 1GB saved (which is quite a lot when you consider most e-Readers still have only 4GB)!
-And that's while still retaining an extremely high resolution, the size can be further reduced by another 50MB by downscaling to the actual display resolution — easily tripling the amount of manga that can be stored on your device.
+For example, by repacking with WebP at default settings, this cut the size of the first volume of Chainsaw Man from 180MB to just under 96MB, without affecting image quality.
+Over the 11 published volumes, that amounts to over 1GB saved (which is a lot when you consider many e-Readers still have only 4GB)!
+And that's without touching the resolution, the size can be further reduced by another 50MB by downscaling to the actual display resolution — easily tripling the amount of manga that can be stored on your device.
+Obviously, if you zoom in a lot, you'll see those pixels really are gone, but a 10MP image offers little benefit on a 7" 2MP screen.

+### EPUBs

-I highly recommend [Koreader](https://github.com/koreader/koreader/) if you have the time, but if you don't, this can also be used to convert CBZ files to EPUB on the fly so they can be read on Kindle devices, which now support EPUB.
+This tool can also be used to convert CBZ files to EPUB on the fly so they can be read on Kindle devices, which now support EPUB through "send to Kindle".
+Disclaimer: huge files might be discarded by the service, ask Amazon to properly support this format if you're upset with this.

+EPUB conversion is still a work in progress, and might stretch landscape (douple page) images.
+If your device supports CBZ, you might prefer it over EPUB.

+### Converting images

+The thing with CBZ files (which are essentially just ZIP files under a different name), is that they are often published with little to no image compression.
+This is good for the purposes of preservation, but is usually overkill for the type of devices many people read from.
+I wouldn't advise using this on your entire library, specially if you have the storage to spare, but if you're like me and want to carry 200 high quality tankobons on your pocket, this is one way to achieve it.

+Although this was explicitly created with manga and comics in mind, it can be used for bulk rescaling and conversion of images in general (it's pretty fast at that thanks to parallel processing), you just need to pack them into a ZIP archive first.
+There's an important caveat: non-image files will be automatically discarded, be very careful when using **--overwrite**.

+Note that due to how lossy images formats like JPEG/WebP work, compressing and overwriting the same file many times over *will* eventually lead to image degradation that is noticeable to the naked eye, so by default this program creates an optimized copy while preserving the original, although lossless formats are also available.
+As a general rule, you can be more aggressive with compression (**--quality**) on black and white images.

 ## Install